Trust Centre Where your data lives

 Authentication

 Approach: Self-hosted.
 Cogent Clinic's authentication layer runs inside the application and writes to the primary UK-resident database.
 There is no third-party authentication-as-a-service sub-processor.
-Purpose: Authenticates clinician accounts, enforces mandatory time-based one-time-password (TOTP) two-factor authentication, manages session tokens.
+Purpose: Authenticates clinician accounts, offers time-based one-time-password (TOTP) two-factor authentication (optional for clinicians, required for administrators), manages session tokens.
 Location of processing: United Kingdom.
 Same location as the primary database.
 Data categories: Email, hashed credentials, TOTP secrets, session metadata.
 No clinical content.
 Safeguards: Strong password hashing; TOTP mandatory; short sessions (8h absolute, 30min idle) with rotation; per-user rate limits on login, signup, password reset, and TOTP verification.

 Transactional email

-Purpose: Sends account verification, password reset, billing notifications, and other operational email.
+Entity: Zoho, EU region.
+Purpose: Sends account verification, password reset, two-factor codes, billing notifications, and other operational email.
 Location of processing: European Union.
 Data categories: Recipient email address, email content relating to account operation.
 No clinical content in email.
 Safeguards: Provider's standard Data Processing Addendum.
 TLS in transit.
 Content retained only for operational delivery, per the provider's retention policy.
 Onward transfers: None material to customer data.

 Error tracking